Cornell University Ergonomics Web

 per day).
 Other studies have found that the use of sit-stand stations rapidly

-Others have proposed a treadmill workstation or a bicycle workstation.
+Others have proposed a treadmill workstation or a bicycle workstation or an elliptical workstation or a hamster wheel workstation.

-Both of these have been tested and shown to decrease computer work performance
+Treadmill, bicycle and elliptical workstations have been tested and typically shown to decrease computer work performance

-(typing and mousing slows down and significantly more mistakes are made).
+(typing and mousing slows down and significantly more mistakes are made), although for reading and other non-manual motor tasks the effects are minimal.

-Sit-stand workstations are expensive and generally ineffective in addressing
+Sit-stand workstations are expensive and generally cost-ineffective in addressing

 The bottom line: